FrodoAlaska/Win32Checker/README.md

-win32checker [--directory -d] = Iterate through a directory and run each source file through the checker. win32checker [--recursive -r] = Recursively iterate through a directory and run each source file through the checker. win32checker [--exclude -e]   = Exclude a certain file or directory from the search. win32checker [--help -h]      = Show this help screen.
+win32checker [--directory -d] = Iterate through a directory and run each source file through the checker. win32checker [--recursive -r] = Recursively iterate through a directory and run each source file through the checker. win32checker [--exclude -e]   = Exclude a certain file or directory from the search. win32checker [--output -o]    = Specify a certain file to write results to. win32checker [--verbose -v]   = Print out the results in realtime. win32checker [--help -h]      = Show this help screen.
 ```